Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 What is Thailand’s tourism momentum in 2026?

-The situation remains solid, but the improvement remains measured.
+The situation remains solid, but the improvement is not spectacular.
 Volumes are still high, while the first quarter of 2026 remained slightly below the same period in 2025.
-April then confirmed a seasonal slowdown despite the Songkran boost.
+April and May then confirmed a seasonal slowdown after the peak season, with arrivals almost stable between the two months.

 To compare with the previous year, you can also read our full review of Thailand tourism in 2025.